nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Adds an event to a contact.

-Format: `add event -n CONTACT_NAME -en EVENT_NAME -st START_TIME [-et END_TIME] [-loc LOCATION] [-i INFORMATION]`
+Format: `add event -id CONTACT_ID -en EVENT_NAME -st START_TIME [-et END_TIME] [-loc LOCATION] [-info INFORMATION]`

+Date-Time Format:
+ - You can use one of the following formats for start time and end time:
+    - Date and time: `yyyy-MM-dd HH:mm[:ss]`
+      - Example: `2023-10-12 20:05`, `2023-10-12 20:05:30`
+    - Only time (Date will then refers to the current date): `HH:mm[:ss]`
+      - Example: `00:10`, `05:01:45`

 Examples:
-* `add event -n Professor XXX -en Meeting with professor -st 12:00 -et 1:00 -loc COM 1 Basement -i Discuss the project implementation with the professor`
+* `add event -id 1 -en Meeting with professor -st 12:00 -et 1:00 -loc COM 1 Basement -info Discuss the project implementation with the professor`
-* `add event -n TikTok recruiter -en Chat with TikTok recruiter -st 17:00`
+* `add event -id 2 -en Chat with TikTok recruiter -st 17:00`

 ### Listing all events : `list events`